purplebase/models/README.md

  - [x] Popular nostr models, at least those used in Zaplab
  - [x] Model relationships
  - [ ] Smart querying using `since` based on local data
- - [ ] Buffered notifiers, with configurable duration
+ - [x] Buffered relay pool, with configurable duration
- - [ ] Watchable relationships
+ - [x] Watchable relationships
  - [ ] Allow typed queries `ref.watch(queryTyped<Note>(authors: {'a'}))` - specialized case, does not allow `kinds` in filter
  - [ ] Remote relay configuration
  - [ ] Ability for a watcher to watch a particular subscription (instead of a regular filter)